arturoherrero/twitterise/README.md

     $ git clone git@github.com:arturoherrero/twitterise.git
     $ bundle install

-We need to create a new [Twitter App][3] to work with the Twitter API.
+We need to create a new [Twitter App][3] with read and write permissions to work with the Twitter API.
 Also it's necessary to create a `.env` file with the environment variables needed by the Twitter client.

     TWITTER_CONSUMER_KEY="YOUR_CONSUMER_KEY"
     TWITTER_CONSUMER_SECRET="YOUR_CONSUMER_SECRET"